 In addition to coursework, you are expected to fulfill clinical hours to successfully complete the program.
 Clinical hours offer real world treatment experience, often under supervision, to help you gain confidence in diagnosing and treating patients and develop the ability to collaborate with other health care providers to find the best solutions for patients.

 What’s it like to study to become a Women’s Health Nurse Practitioner?
-Coursework and requirements may vary by program, but you can get an idea of what to expect by looking at this sample full-time WHNP course schedule.
+Coursework and requirements may vary by program, but you can get an idea of what to expect by looking at this sample part-time WHNP course schedule.

 Distance learning offers greater flexibility than traditional WHNP degree programs, which makes it easier for busy students to fit education into their lives.
 But while the flexibility of studying anywhere and anytime may sound ideal, it can also be a challenge if you enroll in a program that doesn’t offer a rich human component.
 If you would like to feel more engaged with the coursework and with your peers, look for a program that features live-streaming classes and group projects.
 These types of online programs may also help hold you accountable and keep you on track for success.